Waheed-Ullah66/Waheed-Demo/README.md

 # Waheed-Demo
-This is first Git practice.
+This is first Git Repository.